klowdee/aws-raw-notes/architecting-accelerator-raw-notes.md

 CIDR notation (slash notation): 172.16.0.0/16 = 65536 addresses.
 The slash 16 is the prefix length (length of the subnet mask).
 The range is /16 to /28.
 Inverse relationship exists.
 Smaller the prefix means the larger amount of IP addresses. /28 is only 16 IP addresses.

 IPV4 - valid length /0 to /32.
 They are 32bits.
 2^32 is the max number if IP addresses in the world.
-They are almost full so that’s why we have IPV6.
+They are almost full, so that’s why we have IPV6.
  If you don’t choose CIDR block carefully you could be in trouble in the future.